halocedark/rich-text-editor/README.md

 richTextEditor.setAction('new-post.php'); // This will set editor form "action" attribute to 'new-post.php'
 ```
 2. That's it, now go to your browser and "inspect elements", notice that form "action" is set to our file.
-3. Now you can see elements name attribute to handle them in that php file we've set, easy squeezy :).
+3. Now when you inspected page elements you can see editor form elements **name** attribute to handle them in that php file we've set, easy squeezy :).
 4. You're done.

 ### Submit to php file using Ajax: